apigee/ansible-opdk-accelerator/installations/devportal/README.md

-# Apigee Private Cloud AIO Installer
+# Install Apigee Developer Portal

-This script will install the `aio` profile of the Edge installation.
+The playbook `install.yml` will perform an installation of Apigee Developer Edge.
+Version 4.16.xx through 4.18.05 can be installed from this playbook.
+Please see the [Setup](https://github.com/apigee/ansible-opdk-accelerator/blob/master/setup/README.md) for guidance on configuring your local environment.

-## Usage:
+## Basic Usage
-This is an Ansible script and require Ansible.
-Please follow the usage instructions below:

-### Dependencies
-Use `ansible-galaxy` to download and install Ansible roles.
-This is best to perform after [Setup](#setup) above.
+We have created `ansible-galaxy` requirement file `requirements.yml` that will download the roles used by this playbook and install them for usage according to your configuration.
+You can download and install the required roles like this:

-    ansible-galaxy install -r requirements -f
+    ansible-galaxy install -r requirements.yml -f

-### Installer
-This playbook completes the installation of the `aio` instances of Edge.
+The install process will be engaged when you invoke the playbook like this:

     ansible-playbook install.yml